DOD selects Hall as next DeCA director, CEO

-The Department of Defense announced that John E. Hall has been selected to be the new director and chief executive officer of the Defense Commissary Agency (DeCA).
+FORT GREGG-ADAMS, Va. – The Department of Defense (DOD) announced that John E. Hall has been selected to be the new director and chief executive officer of the Defense Commissary Agency (DeCA).
+His selection is effective June 4.

+Hall comes from the Pentagon where he had served as the Army assistant deputy chief of staff, G4, since 2021.
+He was selected for the Senior Executive Service (SES) in April 2008.

+Hall takes the reigns at DeCA from Grier Martin, performing the duties of the assistant secretary of defense for Manpower and Reserve Affairs (M&RA), who has served as acting director since the March 31 retirement of former Director and CEO Bill Moore.

 |Date Taken: